An original oil painting depicting the historic event of Astronaut Neil Armstrong’s first walk on the moon’s surface.

 SOLD: This painting has been sold to an art buyer in Pennsylvania.

-Armstrong died on August 25, 2012, at 82 years of age.
-I finished this painting a few months before his death.
+Neil Armstrong passed away on August 25, 2012, at the age of 82.
+This painting was completed just a few months before his death.

 An admirer of this painting asked about the flag.
 He wanted to know why it appears to be waving since “… the flag would be straight and flat in space because there isn’t any wind. ”

 I replied, “Yes, you are correct, and I had considered that when I was composing this painting.”
 I did some research on the matter before I started my work.
 This is what I discovered:

 - The NASA photo I used as a reference photo has ripples in the flag.